Comprehensive Breakdown of Options Strategies

 Examples of calculations

 Assuming that in the US stock market, TUTU's current stock price is 52 US dollars.
-You expect the asset price to fluctuate greatly in the future, but you are unsure whether it will rise or fall sharply, so you have constructed an Iron Hawk spread strategy:
+You expect the asset price to fluctuate greatly in the future, but you are unsure whether it will rise or fall sharply, so you have constructed a Long Iron Condor strategy:

 Sell 1 call at a price of 2 US dollars with an exercise price of 56 US dollars;